bioinfo-biols/MAGIC-seq/README.md

 - FASTQ files (Read 1 containing the spatial information and the UMI and read 2 containing the genomic sequence)
 - A genome index generated with STAR
 - An annotation file in GTF or GFF3 format (optional when using a transcriptome)
-- The file containing the barcodes and array coordinates (look at the folder "ids" to use it as a reference).
+- The file containing the barcodes and array coordinates (look at the folder "data/Barcode" to use it as a reference).

 For the QC step, the stpipeline/common/filterInputReads.py in st_pipeline must be replaced with the supplied filterInputReads.py to generate the QC post-fastq for the subsequent steps.